AzureCosmosDB/scenario-based-labs/IoT/Before the HOL - Cosmos DB scenario-based labs - IoT.md

 ### Task 11: Create Stream Analytics job

 In this task, you will use the Azure portal to create a new Stream Analytics job.
 This service is used in this lab for real-time event processing of vehicle telemetry data after it has been saved to Cosmos DB.
-You will use the Stream Analytics windowing query functions to perform aggregates on the data, pumping ovarall vehicle statistics to Power BI for display on a real-time dashboard, and saving individual vehicle aggregates back to Cosmos DB for reporting in Power BI.
+You will use the Stream Analytics windowing query functions to perform aggregates on the data, pumping overall vehicle statistics to Power BI for display on a real-time dashboard, and saving individual vehicle aggregates back to Cosmos DB for reporting in Power BI.

 1. In the Azure portal (<https://portal.azure.com>), select **+ Create a resource**, then type **stream analytics** into the search box on top.
 Select **Stream Analytics job** from the results.